The internet is dark and full of terrors: Theories for next week's "Game of Thrones"

 Oh, One More Thing

 It's been an interesting few days for "Game of Thrones" crossovers with American politics.
-President Trump tweeted a "GoT"-inspired meme after the public release of special counsel Robert Mueller's report.
-Elizabeth Warren wrote a piece for The Cut titled "The World Needs Fewer Cersei Lannisters."
+President Donald Trump tweeted a "GoT"-inspired meme after the public release of special counsel Robert Mueller's report.
+Presidential hopeful Sen. Elizabeth Warren, D-Mass., wrote a piece for The Cut titled "The World Needs Fewer Cersei Lannisters."

 But then there was Chasten Buttigieg, husband of 2020 contender Pete Buttigieg, who laid down the law on Twitter late Sunday.
 "I’ve waited 18 months, #GamesOfThrones," he tweeted.
 "If there isn’t an epic dragon scene next episode I’m writing a strongly worded letter to Cersei."